-- Cooking spray to roast dry red chillies or use less than 1 teaspoon sesame oil
+- Cooking spray to roast dry red chillie

-- Heat oil in a saucepan and roast the dry red chillies until they turn crispy, about 5-8 minutes.
+- Heat oil in a non stick saucepan and roast the dry red chillies until they turn crispy, about 5-8 minutes.

 - Dry roast fenugreek seeeds for couple of minute.
 Make sure you don’t burn it.